 The topic must be prepared by candidates in advance, but must not be pre-learnt and delivered as a monologue.
 The teacher/examiner should allow the candidate to speak on their choice of topic for one to two minutes uninterrupted and then follow this up with specific questions on the topic.
 Where a candidate has been talking for two minutes and shows no sign of finishing their initial exposition, the teacher/examiner must interrupt and ask specific questions.
 Candidates will have prepared their topic, but must not be allowed to deliver a series of obviously prepared replies in the discussion that follows their presentation.
 It is the extent to which candidates can manipulate their prepared material according to the needs of the teacher/examiner that determines their marks.

-You, as teacher/examiner, must try to lead the candidate into using a variety of time frames.
-In order to extend the candidate as far as possible, you should probe, explore, ask for explanations, enlargements, descriptions (how? when? why? tell me more about... etc).
+In order to extend the candidate as far as possible, the teacher/examiner should probe, explore, ask for explanations, enlargements, descriptions (how? when? why? tell me a bit more about...etc).